Lion dance: High pole lion dance (jongs)

 High pole lion dance (高樁 (high pole)), also known as “jongs”, takes its name from the Cantonese pronunciation of 樁 (zong1), stylized in English.
 This acrobatic style of lion dance is performed on metal poles reaching up to 2.8 meters (~8 ft) in height with gaps as wide as 1.8 meters (~5 ft).
 A standard competition setup includes at least 21 poles, though larger sets are used in major events such as the Genting World Lion Dance Championship and the Malaysian National Lion Dance Championship.

 Lion dance competitions

-Held biennially around July since 1994 at Resorts World Genting, north of Kuala Lumpur, Malaysia, the Genting World Lion Dance Championship (雲頂世界獅王爭霸賽) is widely regarded as the pinnacle of lion dance competition, drawing elite teams from Asia, Europe, Australia, and North America.
+A lion dance competition, World Lion Dance Championship, was initiated in Malaysia in 1984.
+Held biennially around July at Resorts World Genting, north of Kuala Lumpur, Malaysia, the Genting World Lion Dance Championship (雲頂世界獅王爭霸賽) is widely regarded as the pinnacle of lion dance competition, drawing elite teams from Asia, Europe, Australia, and North America.
 The event was not held in 2020 and 2022, resuming in 2023.
+Due to the need to perform difficult stunts in this competitions, Malaysian teams are believed to be the first to merge southern-style lion head with a shorter northern-style tail, and this trend has spread to Hong Kong and southern China.

 The Ngee Ann City National Lion Dance Championships are an annual competition in Singapore, launched in the 1990s, held at Ngee Ann City on Orchard Road.